Bob is a comprehensive utility for building pkgsrc packages in parallel inside sandboxes.

 There are two main methods currently used to update a pkgsrc installation.

-These tools operate directly on the target host, upgrading packages in
+tools operate directly on the target host, upgrading packages in turn.
+These

-turn.
-These are the simplest to set up and use, and so are reasonable
+are the simplest to set up and use, and thus reasonably popular, but have some

 -